youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### describe_default_encryption_configuration

-Retrieves information about the default encryption configuration for the AWS account in the default or specified region.
+Retrieves information about the default encryption configuration for the Amazon Web Services account in the default or specified Region.

 Type annotations for
 `boto3.client("iotsitewise").describe_default_encryption_configuration` method.